 Press the "+" key or have an assistant do this for you if you are busy holding up your aircraft's tail.
-You will get the display on the right:
+You will get the display on the right: Turn compass through 360 degrees twice press "+" when done. "-" to monitor sensor data.
 Proceed as instructed and turn the aircraft through a full 360 degrees at least once.
 Allow this procedure to take some time, perhaps a minute.
 You can proceed to turn your aircraft though two or even more turns but you need to fully complete at least one turn.